- What Documents Do I Need To Collect For Filing My Tax Return?

 It’s that time of year again when we get together to review your financial plan to make sure we’re staying on top of your goals.

 We covered a lot of ground last year, and I want to maintain that momentum.
-To make our conversation more meaningful I’ve put together a checklist [Insert link to checklist] of different questions we can explore in the coming year.
+To make our conversation more meaningful I’ve put together a checklist [link the File URL of your white-labeled version] of different questions we can explore in the coming year.
 For example,

 No matter what, an annual review meeting is a great chance to address any concerns.
 After looking over the checklist, let’s book a call or meeting to chat through any questions you may have.

-Don’t hesitate to contact us and schedule a time to discuss this further, or [schedule a time with us on our calendar (insert your calendar link here)].
+Don’t hesitate to contact us and schedule a time to discuss this further, or [Insert Calendar Link and Title].

 Sincerely,